1925 “Charles Dickens” Christmas Menu + Recipe for Apples Stuffed with Prunes and Nuts

 Source: The New Cookery (1921) by Lenna Frances Cooper

 I went with the mayonnaise option when I made this recipe, and I did not garnish with lettuce.
 (Exactly how do you garnish with lettuce?)
 I also did not peel the apples.
-To be totally honest, I somehow failed to notice that the apples weren’t supposed to be peeled until I started writing this post.
+To be totally honest, I somehow failed to notice that the apples were supposed to be peeled until I started writing this post.
 When I made this recipe, I was in a hurry and just glanced at the recipe, and thought that this would be an easy recipe because it was Waldorf Salad minus half the ingredients.
 I should have read it more carefully.
 The salad would be different (and less colorful) if the apples had been peeled.

 And I also failed to notice that I was supposed to marinate the apple pieces in lemon juice – but we ate the salad soon after I made it, so the apples didn’t discolor.
 (I think that coating them with mayonnaise also slows discoloration).